-The table below briefly summarizes the MTX-4G-Java operating modes referred to in the next chapters.
+The table below briefly summarizes the MTX-IOT-XS operating modes referred to in the next chapters.

-LIMITS FUNCTION Normal operation GSM/GPRS/LTE SLEEP Power saving set automatically when no call is in progress and the USB connection is suspended by host or not present and no active communication via ASCO.
-GSM/GPRS/LTE IDLE Power saving disabled or an USB connection not suspended, but no call in progress.
-GSM TALK/GSM DATA Connection between two subscribers is in progress.
+Limits Function Normal operation GSM/GPRS/ UMTS/HSPA Power saving automatically activated when no calls are in progress, the USB connection is suspended by the host or not present, and there is no active communication via ASCO GSM/GPRS/LTE Power saving is disabled if a USB connection is not suspended, but no call is in progress GSM TALK/GSM DATA Connection between 2 subscribers in progress.
 Power consumption depends on the GSM network coverage and several connection settings (e.g. DTX off/on, FR/EFR/HR, hopping sequences and antenna connection).
-The following applies when power is to be measured in TALK_GSM mode: DTX off, FR and no frequency hopping.
-GPRS DATA GPRS data transfer in progress.
-Power consumption depends on network settings (e.g. power control level), uplink / downlink data rates and GPRS configuration (e.g. used multislot settings).
-EGPRS DATA EGPRS data transfer in progress.
-Power consumption depends on network settings (e.g. power control level), uplink / downlink data rates and EGPRS configuration (e.g. used multislot settings).
-LTE DATA LTE data transfer in progress.
+The following applies when power is to be measured in TALK_GSM mode: DTX off, FR and no frequency hopping GPRS DATA GPRS data transfer in progress.
+Power consumption depends on network settings (e.g. power control level), uplink/downlink data rates and GPRS configuration (e.g. used multislot settings) EGPRS DATA EGPRS data transfer in progress.
+Power consumption depends on network settings (e.g. power control level), uplink/downlink data rates and EGPRS configuration (e.g. used multislot settings) LTE DATA LTE data transfer in progress.
 Power consumption depends on network settings (e.g. TPC Pattern) and data transfer rate.
 Power Down Normal shutdown after sending the power down command.
 Only a voltage regulator is active for powering the RTC.
 Software is not active.
 Interfaces are not accessible.
 Operating voltage remains applied.
-Airplane mode Airplane mode shuts down the radio part of the module, causes the module to log off from the network and disables all AT commands whose execution requires a radio connection.
-Airplane mode can be controlled by AT command.
+Airplane mode log off from the netwo down the radio part of the module, causes the module to rk and disables all AT commands whose execution requires rplane mode can be controlled by AT command.

-7.3 Power Consumption
+5.3 Power consumption

-It is recommend to use 12V/1.5A power supply (IIN2)
+It is recommend to use 12V/1.5A power supply.